micahwoods/atcweb3/content/post/flights-turf-photos-2020/index.md

 I had not been to this course (formerly Milford) since 2011.
 The trees have grown up a lot, and blocked a lot of the views, but it remains a spectacular setting for golf.

-{{< figure library="true" src="banyan_3_morning.jpg" title="Morning view of the third at Banyan GC, December" >}}
+{{< figure library="true" src="banyan_3_morning.jpg" title="Morning view of the third at Banyan GC (now Pineapple Valley GC), December" >}}

-Speaking of spectacular settings for golf, Banyan GC in Hua Hin has one of the best.
-This is a morning view.
+Speaking of spectacular settings for golf, this is a morning view at Pineapple Vally.
 The late afternoon view from the 19<sup>th</sup> hole, Mulligan's Pub, is one of the best in the world.
-Maybe I can get that picture this year!
+Maybe I can get that picture another year!